ckcollab/ericcarmichael/content/Diablo 2 Botting.md

 running to generate the maps.
 I made an API wrapped around this map generator and that's what made my bots extra special!

-This would have been impossible without the amazing reverse engineers sharing their work in the Diablo II hacking community.
+I couldn't have done any of this without the amazing reverse engineers who shared their work in the Diablo II hacking community.
 There were entire public wikis dedicated to definitions for each packet and memory structure.
 Pretty cool stuff to be noodling on when you're still in highschool!

 ## Undetectable maphack

-Here's a neat little maphack to test out the map generation API:
+Here's the neat little maphack that tested out the map generation API:

 <iframe width="640" height="360" class="youtube" src="https://www.youtube-nocookie.com/embed/pL7K58Cdo5Y?rel=0" frameborder="0" allowfullscreen></iframe>
 <p style="text-align: center;">
 Maphack
 </p>

-A maphack is a tool that reveals unexplored areas in the game.
+A maphack is a tool that reveals unexplored areas in a game.
 StarCraft, Counter-Strike, WarCraft, etc. all have similar tools that give some players an advantage over others.
 It's pretty lame to do in Player vs Player games like StarCraft, but in Diablo 2 it makes finding items less